mautic/developer-documentation-new/docs/plugins/mvc.rst

         'mauticContent' => 'helloWorldDetails'
     ]

+.. vale off

-Loading content triggers ``Mautic.helloWorldDetailsOnLoad()`` and ``Mautic.helloWorldDetailsOnUnload()`` when the user browses away from the page.
-It also gives the opportunity to destroy objects if necessary.
+Loading content triggers ``Mautic.helloWorldDetailsOnLoad()`` and ``Mautic.helloWorldDetailsOnUnload()`` when the User browses away from the page.
+It also allows destroying objects if necessary.

+.. vale on

 Both callbacks receive two arguments: